Pagan Song Writer’s Guidelines

 Use your blog post to promote your own music.
 Link your post to wherever you sell your music.
 Invite readers to become your Patreon subscribers.
 Invite them to read your own blog or website.
 Link, link, link!

-Feature one of your songs, and show how the reader can use it in their solitary or group ritual.
+Feature one of your songs, and show how the reader can use it in their rituals.
 The more specific your instructions are, the better.
 Readers love getting practical advice direct from the songwriter.
 You can make up a spell or ritual for the post, or report on a ritual you or others did that used your song.
+You can focus on music for solitary ritual, group ritual or big rituals at festivals.
+Whatever your songs lend themselves to.

-Sabbat Rituals We always offer a blog post for each of the 8 Sabbats as that season arrives.
+We always offer a blog post for each of the 8 Sabbats as that season arrives.
 Do you have a Sabbat song that can be used to celebrate the holiday?
-Some posts of this kind include Bring Balance at Fall Equinox and Mabon and the Myth of Persephone (Wendy Rule).
+Alexian’s article Celebrating Beltane with Pagan Music is a good example.
+Our authors also write about the various rites of passage, such as handfastings and funerals, and the songs that go with them.

-2. Story of the song (or the band)
+2. Story of the song, album or band

 Share with the reader the background to one of your songs.
 What was the inspiration?
 What was your composition process like?
 How did you go about recording it?
 What’s it like to perform it?
 What does this song mean to you, and to your fans?
 How does it fit into the culture and beliefs of modern neopaganism?
 This category of post gives the reader the inside scoop about one of your songs.
-These posts are examples: Cast Away (Arthur Hinds), Crow Whispers (Louis Garou), and Heartbeat of Harvest (George of Cernunnos Rising).
+These posts are examples: Cast Away (Arthur Hinds), Crow Whispers (Louis Garou), and Last Tree Falling (George of Cernunnos Rising).

 Some articles may cover more than a song or two.
 You can write about an album as a whole, or about what’s up with your band generally.
 An example of the latter is What Ever Happened to Gaia Consort? by Chris Bingham.
+We welcome album release posts, like Wendy Rule’s Meadowlark: Singing the Magic of the Land.
 Some posts are more focused on a person, such as the memorial post for PJ Seale, written by Spiral Rhythm.
 We also like articles that are interviews with pagan musicians, if you feel like doing an article about one of your heroes of pagan music, like this one about Diana Earthmission.

 For our readers who write songs, and for those who sing or play an instrument, we offer one-musician-to-another advice.
 Using your own music as an example, instruct the reader on the craft of music making.
 Examples: Celia’s article on using a looper and Gina’s article about performing.